edalorzo/fundamental-programming/README.rst

  }

-The code above uses a ``BinaryExceptionClassifier``, which is part of the `Spring Retry`_ library, to determine if a given exception contains any transient exceptions in their causes and if so, categorizes that exception as transient.
+The code above uses a ``BinaryExceptionClassifier``, which is part of the `Spring Retry`_ library, to determine if a given exception contains any transient exceptions in their causes and, if so, categorizes that exception as transient.
 This predicate is used to determine what type of HTTP status code we send back to the client.
-If the exception is transient we send a ``503 Service Unavailable`` and provide a header ``Retry-After: 5000`` with the details of the backoff policy.
+If the exception is transient, we send a ``503 Service Unavailable`` and provide a header ``Retry-After: 5000`` with the details of the backoff policy.

-Using this information, clients can decide whether it make sense to retry a given web service invocation and exactly how long they need to wait before retrying.
+Using this information, clients can decide whether it makes sense to retry a given web service invocation and exactly how long they need to wait before retrying.

 Logging with Monitoring in Mind
 -------------------------------